GAMSAT Section 1

 In this article we will attempt to address these issues and set out a simple strategy by which you can begin to take the uncertainty out of section one.

-Before we get into the detail though I'd like to mention three things right at the outset that can drastically improve your section one performance.
+Before we get into the detail though I'd like to mention four things right at the outset that can drastically improve your section one performance.

 Learn To Speed Read.